feel-physics/HoloMagnet3/README.md

   - There are four scenes
   - You can return to the first scene by double tap in the last scene

+1. **Introduction** scene in which you can grow accustomed to movement of a bar magnet
+2. **One compass** scene which shows the magnetic field
+3. Arranged in **2-Dimension** compasses scene
+4. Arranged in **3-Dimension** compasses scene

+## Development Environment

+- Unity 2017.4.25f
+- Visual Studio 2017.15

 ## Licence